Pilaf: Armenia

 Armenians use a lot of bulgur ("cracked wheat") in their pilaf dishes.
 Armenian recipes may combine vermicelli or orzo with rice cooked in stock seasoned with mint, parsley and allspice.
 One traditional Armenian pilaf is made with the same noodle rice mixture cooked in stock with raisins, almonds and allspice.

 Armenian kinds of rice are discussed by Rose Baboian in her cookbook from 1964 which includes recipes for different pilafs, most rooted in her birthplace of Antep in Turkey.
 Baboian recommends that the noodles be stir-fried first in chicken fat before being added to the pilaf.
 Another Armenian cookbook written by Vağinag Pürad recommends to render poultry fat in the oven with red pepper until the fat mixture turns a red color before using the strained fat to prepare pilaf.

 Lapa is an Armenian word with several meanings one of which is a "watery boiled rice, thick rice soup, mush" and lepe which refers to various rice dishes differing by region.
 Antranig Azhderian describes Armenian pilaf as a "dish resembling porridge".

 Azerbaijan

 Azerbaijani cuisine includes more than 40 different plov recipes.
-One of the most reputed dishes is plov from saffron-covered rice, served with various herbs and greens, a combination distinctive from Central Asian pilaf.
-Traditional Azerbaijani plov consists of three distinct components, served simultaneously but on separate platters: rice (warm, never hot), gara (fried beef or chicken pieces with onion, chestnut and dried fruits prepared as an accompaniment to rice), and herbs.
-Gara is put on the rice when eating plov, but it is never mixed with rice and the other components.
-Pilaf is often called aş in Azerbaijani cuisine.
+Traditional Azerbaijani plov consists of three distinct components, served simultaneously on separate platters: rice (warm, never hot), meat, and herbs.